Early world maps: Waldseemüller and Ringmann map (1507)

 The cartographers Martin Waldseemüller and Matthias Ringmann from southern Germany, supported by the mapping friend René II, Duke of Lorraine, collected map data over several years, including information on the most recent discoveries, to build up a new collective work of geography and cartography.
 Along with a book they further incorporated, for the first time in history, the name America on a map, holding the strong opinion that it was a new continent that Amerigo Vespucci had discovered on his voyage and not only a few smaller islands as Christopher Columbus did in the West Indies.

 Piri Reis Map (1513)

 The Piri Reis map is a famous world map created by 16th-century Ottoman Turkish admiral and cartographer Piri Reis.
 The surviving third of the map shows part of the western coasts of Europe and North Africa with reasonable accuracy, and the coast of Brazil is also easily recognizable.
 Various Atlantic islands including the Azores and Canary Islands are depicted, as is the mythical island of Antillia.
 The map is noteworthy for its apparent south-eastward extension of the American continent to depict a southern landmass that some controversially claim is evidence for early awareness of the existence of Antarctica.
-Alternatively, it has been suggested that this is actually a record of the coast as far as Cape Horn, explored secretly by Portuguese navigators before 1507 (when it appeared on the Waldseemüller map) and bent south-eastward simply to fit on the parchment.
+Alternatively, it has been suggested that this is actually a record of the coast as far as Cape Horn, bent south-eastward simply to fit on the parchment.